-Applications for 2017 will open in December.
+Applications for 2017 is open now.

 “The selection process was extremely difficult for ICFF and the Bernhardt Design team this year,”said Kevin O’Keefe, ICFF Event Director.
 “The response to be named as part of the 2016 ICFF Studio class was overwhelming with hundreds of submissions from around the world.”

 To enter the competition, a designer must have a working prototype that is not in commercial production.
 All submissions were reviewed by established industry professionals, allowing those recognized by the ICFF Studio program to stand in a class of their own.
 Entries are judged on design aesthetics, the ability to be economically mass produced, marketability and commercial viability.

 Studio has been a career catalyst for a number of past participants, including well-known designers, Brad Ascalon, Viable London, Chris Adamick and Nolen Niu, who manages his Los Angeles based studio and showroom.
 Numerous publications have featured the work presented at ICFF Studio, including Business Week, Fast Company, ID, Metropolis, The New York Times, Surface, and Wallpaper.

 Submissions close January 15th, 2017